gboenn/suttas_text_and_audio/README.md

 Experimental client for processing text and audio of the pali canon and of its english translations by Venerable Sujato.
 The translations and root texts have been forked from https://github.com/suttacentral/bilara-data

-Important note: At the moment only the suttas from the long and the middle-length discourse are working.
-The interface for the Pali is also not finished yet.
+Important note: At the moment only the suttas from the long, the middle-length, the numbered, and the linked discourse are working.
+The interface for the Pali is not finished yet.

 Usage:
 - Run a local webserver in chrome and serve index.html